-- Weather can be unpredictable depending on season.
-Make sure to check weather forecasts and updates from your City Manager.
-In the event of cancellation due to inclement weather, the City Manager will notify you of alternative options.
+Weather Dependent: Can be unpredictable depending on the season.
+Make sure to check weather forecasts and updates from your City Team.
+In the event of cancellation due to inclement weather, the City Team will notify you of alternative options.

-- Bring shoes with a good grip.
+Difficulty Level: Bring shoes with a good grip.
 There are high mountains, ravines, and terraced fields all around Ha Giang.
-Some parts of the trek will be a narrow path up and downhill around the mountain, it's unavoidable, but not too dangerous.
+Some parts of the loop will be a narrow path up and downhill around the mountain, it's unavoidable, but not too dangerous.

-- The trek is private but you will meet other travelers at the homestay.
-Homestays are run by families who choose to welcome travelers and have prepared their houses to accommodate guests.
-At the homestay, the guests share one big loft/room on the second floor in a beautiful traditional house.
+Additional Information: The tour is private but you will meet other travelers at the homestay.
 The host and their family stay in a separate part of the house, but you eat dinner together.
 There are no private bedrooms in the homestays.
 There are hot showers, western standard toilets, beds, and tasty traditional food.
 You don't need to bring bed sheets, towels or sleeping bags.
 The homestays are clean and safe.

 Went in December, was cold but got plenty of tea or coffee the whole time.
 Food was incredible, tour guides amazing, the places you see and the landscapes you ride through are unreal.
 Each day is better than the previous.
 If you don't do this.
 You'll regret it after seeing their Instagram photos.